-This section contains information on configuring DB Optimizer.
+This section contains information about installing and configuring DB Optimizer.
 It includes information on setting up the system directory for project files, as well as licensing information.
 Additionally, this section contains information on setting preferences within the application for the customization of various features and functionality.